 BUT accessibility in Ableton’s MIDI MAP Mode comes with limitations here!

-I often have clients who are surpised that once having pads / buttons from a MIDI controller mapped like just described – this pad / button is not available anymore for triggering sounds.
-This concept makes sense for most use cases: a pad/note triggering some MIDI remote control e.g. switching to the next scene or song shouldn’t trigger a sample at the same time (again in most cases).
+My clients are often surprised by that.
+Once having a pad/button from a MIDI controller mapped, you can’t use this pad/button for triggering sounds.
+This concept makes sense for most use cases.
+A pad/note triggering some MIDI remote control e.g. switching to the next scene shouldn’t trigger a sample at the same time.

-But this means as well no flexibilty in changing a MIDI mapping: e.G. if you want a pad to trigger some sample and later in your set you want the same pad to switch on/off an audio effect – NOT POSSIBLE via Ableton Live native MIDI mapping.
+But this means as well no flexibilty in changing a MIDI mapping.
+If you want a pad to trigger samples and later you want the same pad to control an audio effect.
+THIS IS NOT POSSIBLE via Ableton Live native MIDI mapping.
 (Yes of course there are ways like having a MIDI / e drum controller which can switch the ‘internal’ MIDI note ‘tuning’ /settings but it depends if your hardware is able to do this.)

 One solution for automating MIDI mappings in Ableton Live via the “Note To MAP Collection”

 Wouldn’t it be great to automate this?
 Well there are a few ways of doing that: ClyphX MIDI bindings, remote scripts, dummy clip routed via IAC/virtual MIDI connections with automation on their + (un)muting tracks and of course: MAX FOR LIVE.